OpenNebula/terraform-provider-opennebula/README.md

 ## Features

-### Resources
+### Data sources

-Current definition of these resources are supported:
+Current definition of these data sources are supported:
 * Groups
 * Image
 * Security Groups